roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Brian ****** byNonStopFunGuy© Kitty couldn't get her panties to fall to her feet with just wiggling her legs, the panties were sopping wet and had bunched into the crevice behind her knees.
+Kitty couldn't get her panties to fall to her feet with just wiggling her legs, the panties were sopping wet and had bunched into the crevice behind her knees.
 Giggling, she tried to lean her arms down to push her panties off, but she couldn't reach far enough without breaking the kiss.
 Brian laughed with her, and the two giggled while keeping lips pressed together, and he lowered himself too.
 His hands found the panties and flung them to the carpet, allowing Kitty to stand up, totally naked in front of this man she met only two hours ago.
 This very sexy, hunky, adorable man.

  Already crouching in front of her sexy nude body, Brian's lips didn't have far to go, he opened his mouth and began suckling my wife' s nipples.
 "Mmm, easy on 'em baby," Kitty purred, stroking his dark hair while staring down at his handsome face against her breasts, "they're sooo hard, they hurt."
 She giggled at what she just realized.
 "My nipples are super rock hard -- thicker than ever!"
 Still, she arched her back and pushed her boobs into Brian's warm mouth, feeling his hot breaths and slick saliva coating her aching nipples, as his tongue flicked over them continuously.
 "Ohhh yesss . . . baby, you're such a good lover!"